cyverse-archive/DE/services/apps/doc/endpoints/app-metadata/admin.md

 within the Discovery Environment.
 A template cannot be used directly by a user without being included in an app.
 And a single app may contain multple templates strung together into a pipeline.
-Note that the `/import-template` service in metadactyl automatically generates a single-step app containing that template.
+Note that the `/import-template` service in apps automatically generates a single-step app containing that template.
 This is done as a convenience because single-step apps are common.

 A fourth type of component, _notification sets_, was supported at one time, but